CRISTIAN SANDRIN piano

 Chopin Barcarolle Op.60

 Born in Bucharest, Romania, to a family of musicians, Cristian Sandrin started his musical training with Marina Dragomirescu and Cristian Dumitrescu at the Dinu Lipatti Colegiul National de Arte.
 He made his solo debut at the famous Romanian Athenaeum in 2006.
 In July 2016 Cristian graduated from the Royal Academy of Music with a first class undergraduate degree, where he held an ABRSM scholarship and the John S. Cohen Foundation Award.
 He is currently studying for his MMus degree under the tutelage of Diana Ketler, supported by the Countess of Munster Musical Trust, Mark James Award and the Tillett Trust.
 He is also a scholarship recipient of the Imogen Cooper Musical Trust, Martin Musical Scholarship Fund and Help UK Musicians.
-Future engagements include a piano recital at Wigmore Hall in September 2017.
+Recent engagements include a piano recital at Wigmore Hall in September 2017.